Free Hugs Campaign

 The Free Hugs Campaign is a social movement involving individuals who offer hugs to strangers in public places.
 The hugs are meant to be random acts of kindness—selfless acts performed just to make others feel better.
+Individuals participating in the campaign are sometimes referred to simply as huggers and may also refer to themselves by that term.
 International Free Hugs Month is celebrated on the first Saturday of July and continues until August first.

 The campaign in its present form was started in 2004 by an Australian man known only by the pseudonym "Juan Mann".
-The campaign became famous internationally in 2006 as the result of a music video on YouTube for the song "All The Same" by Australian band Sick Puppies, which has been viewed over 78 million times as of 25 September 2022.
+The campaign became famous internationally in 2006 as the result of a music video on YouTube for the song "All The Same" by Australian band Sick Puppies, which has been viewed over 79 million times as of March 2026.